 After you have submitted your enrollment deposit, you will be able to complete your housing contract online in the Enrollment Portal.
 The housing contract is your opportunity to tell us about your housing preferences and choose your meal plan.
 After your contract is submitted, you will be able to access the Roommate and Lifestyle Survey form where you can provide your roommate preferences and tell us more about yourself.
 You can find information about all of our residence halls here.

 Throughout the summer, our housing staff works diligently to finalize housing assignments for all incoming students.
 In order to accommodate the preferences of as many students as possible, this process takes a majority of the summer.
 Your room assignment information will be sent to your NEC email account on or around August 1st.
 Please note that you must complete your housing contract and satisfy all Student Financial Services and Wellness Center requirements before July 15th in order to receive your housing assignment on this date.
 Students who do not submit their housing contract by August 1st will not be guaranteed on-campus housing.

 Residential Life and Housing does not discriminate on the basis of race, color, creed or religion, sex, age, national origin, sexual orientation, gender identity and expression, ability, veterans’ status, or marital status in regard to housing.
 Accommodation requests related to disabilities, medical, or chronic health conditions should be directed to the Student Access and Accommodations Office.
-Students with accommodation requests related to gender identity or religious observance should contact the Director of Diversity and Inclusion or the Director of Residential Life and Housing.
+Students with accommodation requests related to gender identity or religious observance should contact the Director of Diversity and Inclusion or the Associate Dean of Students.